Evaluating Goodness of Fit

 After fitting data with one or more models, you should evaluate the goodness of fit.
-A visual examination of the fitted curve displayed in Curve Fitting app should be your first step.
+A visual examination of the fitted curve displayed in the Curve Fitter app should be your first step.
 Beyond that, the toolbox provides these methods to assess goodness of fit for both linear and nonlinear parametric fits:

 As is common in statistical literature, the term goodness of fit is used here in several senses: A “good fit” might be a model